Ode to a Nightingale

 In Short

-- The darkness reminds him of death.
+• He feels drawn to death while listening.
 He thinks that it will be the richest moment for him to die with the song ringing in his ears.
-He notes that the nightingale’s song is immortal.
-It once soothed the heart of people in ancient days.
-Now he is listening to it too.

-- Keats is ultimately called back to his ‘sole self’ (reality) and wonders whether he actually overheard the nightingale’s song or whether it had been a dream.
+• Keats is ultimately called back to his ‘sole self’ (reality).
+The fading song leaves him unsure whether he actually overheard the nightingale’s song or whether it had been a dream.

 Stanza 1